a-seskunas/wmaps-backend/README.md

 ## Motivation

 There's plenty of resources on the internet to get wind forecast information.
 Most of it is derived from the GFS weather model.
-The problem with all of the GFS derived wind maps that I've seen, is that they show too much information to be easily useful for a swell forecast.
-So I decided to make my own maps, using the publicly available data from the GFS weather model.
-Using a wmaps forecast map, you can quickly determine if there's going to be a swell for a given location.
+The problem with most GFS derived wind maps is information overload.
+Put another way, they show too much information to be easily useful for a swell forecast.
+Wmaps came about in response to the problem of information overload.
+Using a wmaps forecast map, you can quickly determine if there's going to be ocean waves heading in your direction for a given location.

 ## Description